 Health seeking behaviours (HSB) of the respondents

-Health seeking behaviour of the respondent revealed that only 46.2% had a good health seeking behaviours, meaning that this set of elderly always approach the either the health centres, hospital and pharmacy to seek for treatment whenever they are ill.
+Health seeking behaviour of the respondent revealed that only 46.2% had a good health seeking behaviour, meaning that this set of elderly always approach either the health centres, hospital and pharmacy to seek for treatment whenever they are ill.
 More than half of the elderly had a poor health seeking behaviours of which 28.9% of them patronized.
 Over the counter medication/ self-medication, 17.3% subscribe to herbal medicine.
 Faith healing (6.1%) was not left behind as well.

-Figure 1:Health seeking behaviours (HSB) of the respondents
+Figure 1:Health seeking behaviours (HSB) of the respondents (n=??)

 Anthropometric Status of the Respondents

-The anthropometric status of the respondents is presented in Table3.This study found that (9.0%) of the elderly were underweight while nearly half (49.0%) were within the healthful BMI range.
+The anthropometric status of the respondents is presented in Table3.This study found that (9.0%) of the elderly were underweight.
 Overweight and obesity which are 30% and 15.9% were more prevalence among the female elderly.
 Female respondents were not just more overweight and obese but the difference was statistically significant (p<0.05).
 Waist circumference status of the respondents revealed that 33.8% of the of the entire study population were found to have a central obesity.
 The prevalence of central obesity was higher among female respondents (52.0%) compare to their males’ counterpart (10%) and it was statistically significant (p<0.05).
 Judging with waist to height ratio, 30.3% of the respondents were at risk of cardiovascular disease of which Female respondents (37.7%) were more at risk of than the male (19.7%) respondents.

-Table 3: Nutritional Status of the Respondents
+Table 3: Nutritional Status of the Respondents (n=346)